LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/data-layer.rst.txt

-Data Layer
+Model Data
 ==========

 In order to work with data, we need to add another element to our MVC application.
 Say for example, we want to do things like remove an event from our list.
 Well, if two events both have the same name, how might we identify which of those items to delete?
 We can't yet.
-So we need to add a data layer.
-We call this layer to emphasize encapsulating this information, away from the ``Event`` model.
+So we need to tweak how we store event data.

+In ``coding-events``, we add a unique identifier field to ``Events`` to better handle distinct ``Event`` instances.
+We'll also create another model class called ``EventData`` to encapsulate data storage and prepare ourselves for decoupling data from model classes.

 Add a Unique Id - Video
 -----------------------